How Do You Choose the Right Implant Size for Your Body Shape?

 Revising Implant Size When Preferences Change

-If your goals change over time, implant exchange is a well-established option.
-Some patients choose to go larger once they have lived with implants and want more volume, while others prefer a smaller, more athletic fit as lifestyle shifts.
-Implant exchange may also be considered when newer implant technology becomes appealing, or if an implant has issues such as deflation, rupture concerns, or capsular contracture.
+If your goals change over time, breast implant exchange is a well-established option.
+Some patients decide they want more volume after living with implants for several years, while others prefer a smaller, more understated look as their style or lifestyle evolves.
+Implant exchange may also be considered if newer implant technology becomes appealing or if concerns such as deflation, rupture, rippling, or capsular contracture need to be addressed.

 Common reasons patients consider a size adjustment include: